 Australia’s Largest single drop falls, over 200m.
 We were lucky to see it, the mist/fog cleared just for a few minutes for us to take this photo.
 You can take a 300m walk down a steep slope to the base of the falls.

 We found this huge slide at a random playground in Edenhope, Victoria.

 9. Highest Mountain

-in Australia the highest mountain is Mount Kosciuszko, in New South Wales.
+In Australia, the highest mountain is Mount Kosciuszko, in New South Wales.
 We have climbed it several times, in both summer and winter.
 It is a great long hike but not a mountain climbing expedition at all.

 10. Most Eastern Point

-The most eastern point of mainland Australia is in Byron Bay.
+The most eastern point of mainland Australia is situated in Byron Bay.
 We have also been to the most southern point on the mainland- a Wilson’s Promontory – and the most western point – Steep Point at Shark Bay WA.

 * Extremes missing out on the top 10 are: most southeastern point of the mainland, big windmills on the Eyre Peninsula, Oldest motorhome, big trees (Walpole, WA)